-Company legal compliance involves a number of submissions every company must make to the company compliance body in South Africa – the Companies and Intellectual Property Commission (CIPC)
+Company legal compliance with legislation involves a number of submissions every company must make to the company compliance body in South Africa – the Companies and Intellectual Property Commission (CIPC)

 South African Company legal compliance:

 - Notify the Commission of any company directorship.
 This must be done within 10 business days of the change or appointment.

 - Register any change of company address.
 One address must be maintained at all times.
 This address must be that of the Head Office, if the company has more than one office.

 - Register an application for a company registered name change.
 Because a change in company name constitutes a change to the company’s ‘Memorandum of Incorporation’, the name change can only legally official, after an ‘amended registration certificate’ is issued by the Commission.

 - Notify and submit any change in Financial Year End to the Commission.
 This can only be done once.
 It also has to be done within 15 months of the end of the financial year in question.